Rent Increase Facts | Answer |

 In Alaska, landlords cannot raise the rent during a lease term and must give 30 days’ notice to increase the rent to a month-to-month tenant.
 If the tenancy is week-to-week, the landlord must give 14 days’ notice.

-Landlords do not need to provide a reason for the rent increase on the notice letter.
-When the tenant receives the notice, they may choose to enter a new lease at a higher rate or move out.
+Landlords do not need to provide a reason on a notice of rent increase.
+When the tenant receives the notice, they may choose to enter a new lease at a higher rate, or move out.

 How Much Can a Landlord Raise Rent in Alaska?